-- Students on MAS must achieve the minimum GPA standards for their year and term within two semesters to avoid an automatic recommendation for dismissal. - Students enrolled in the Year 1 or 2 of the Pre-Clinical Phase are placed on MAS if they earn a failing grade in any course or if their cumulative or term GPA is below 3.2. - Students in Year 3 are placed on MAS if their Year 3 WMPG is below 80%, or their Science GPA is below 2.75, or if they have D or F grades. - Students are required to comply with the decisions and conditions stipulated by PCAPPS.
+- Students on MAS must achieve the minimum GPA standards for their year and term within two semesters to avoid an automatic recommendation for dismissal. - Students enrolled in the Year 1 or 2 of the Pre-Clinical Phase are placed on MAS if they earn a failing grade in any course or if their cumulative or term GPA is below 3.2. - Students in Year 3 are placed on MAS if their Year 3 WMPG is below 80%, their Year 3 cumulative GPA is below 3.2, their Science GPA is below 2.75, or if they have D or F grades. - Students are required to comply with the decisions and conditions stipulated by PCAPPS.
 There is no appeal of PCAPPS decisions or conditions.